felipetovarhenao/bell-tutorials/public/markdown/10_null.md

 ### Exercise 1: Checking your intuition

-1. What is the _length_ (i.e., number of elements) of the following list:
+1. Without running the code, what is the _length_ (i.e., number of elements) of the following list:

 ```py
 $x = 1 "two" null "four" null 5 null;